 When it comes to showing your stuff, less is definitely more.
 We suggest presenting your projects in a straightforward format on one web page (or, better yet, a “My Work” or “Work Samples” section of your personal website), with the option to look at each individually to view more details and give people context about your work.

-To see this strategy in action, check out photographer Amy Cooper’s site.
+To see this strategy in action, check out copywriter Gari Cruze’s site.

 The lack of captions means all your attention is focused on the photos.
-However, when you hover over an individual image, a caption pops up.
-Clicking on the image brings you to a detailed description of the shoot, additional photos, and helpful links.
+However, when you hover over an individual image, the name of the organization he did work for pops up.
+Clicking on the image brings you to a detailed description of the project, writing samples, additional visual aids, and relevant links.

 Of course, even when you’re keeping the information minimal, your portfolio can still look busy—fast.
 After all, each project likely has a different design, color scheme, or format.

-Designer Denise Chandler came up with a beautiful and simple solution.
-Her projects are represented by a cohesive set of icons—but when you click on individual projects, you can see the actual website she designed.
+Designer Logan Waters came up with a beautiful and simple solution.
+Her projects are represented by a cohesive set of black-and-white icons—but when you click on one, you can see her designs and details about her role in each project.

 3. Make it Easy to Navigate